popgengui/agestrucnb/README.md

 			ii.
 Clone (using the git program) or download the zip archive from our master repository at, https://github.com/popgengui/agestrucne.

 			iii.
-Open the Anaconda Prompt window, and use "cd" to move to the directory conaining the unzipped files, into the directory in which the setup.py file.
+Open the Anaconda Prompt window, and use "cd" to move to the "agestrucne" directory contain unzipped files, in particular look for the "setup.py" file.
 Type the following command:

 				python setup.py install